 I assume the recipe for Sensodyne ‘Multi Protection’ toothpaste must be different to Sensodyne ‘Repair & Protect’ toothpaste and it might be OK for me to go back to Sensodyne ‘Repair & Protect’, but I’m now way too scared to use either of the two tubes of Sensodyne ‘Repair & Protect’ toothpaste that are stockpiled in my bathroom cabinet in case my experience is very far from OK again, so I think I’ll stick with Colgate Total toothpaste for the foreseeable future.
 In summary, I think someone needs to have words with GlaxoSmithKline about their Sensodyne toothpaste, which - based on the evidence, and putting it mildly - does not appear to agree with the physiology of a fairly large number of people, myself included.

-Review about: Sensodyne Repair And Protect Toothpaste.
+Product or Service Mentioned: Sensodyne Repair And Protect Toothpaste.